 A Blog on Types and Functional Patterns

-In this post we will see how Intersection types help us better model type constraints promoting reuse and how Union types increase code flexibility.
-We will compare and contrast approaches and how to use in the latest Java and Scala.
+In this post, we will see how Intersection types help us better model type constraints, promoting reuse, and how Union types increase code flexibility.
+We will compare and contrast approaches and how to use them in the latest Java and Scala.

 Learn about how Functors and Monads provide patterns to write cleaner, more composable, and robust code that helps us deal with operations like handling nulls, managing errors and sequencing asynchronous actions.

-In this post we will see how Higher Kinded Types types can help increase the flexibility of our code and reduce duplication.
+In this post, we will see how Higher Kinded Types can help increase the flexibility of our code and reduce duplication.